manos-saratsis/mintlify-docs/user-facing-docs/orchestrai-dev-dev-tutorials.md

-# Getting Started with Security Engineering Features
+# Getting Started with OrchestrAI

 Welcome to OrchestrAI!
-This tutorial will walk you through using the platform's security engineering capabilities, helping you maintain code quality, ensure compliance, and manage your software bill of materials (SBOM).

-## Understanding the Platform

-OrchestrAI provides AI-powered tools to help you analyze and improve your codebase.
-The platform has three main sections that you'll navigate between:

-- **Quality Engineer** - Where you analyze code quality and get improvement recommendations
-- **Test Engineer** - Where you generate and manage tests
-- **Code Page** - Where you view your repositories and code metrics

-## Your First Code Quality Analysis

-### Step 1: Access the Quality Analysis Tool

-When you first open OrchestrAI, you'll see the Quality Engineer section on your screen.
-This is where you'll perform most of your security and compliance work.

-### Step 2: Submit Code for Analysis

-1. Look for the text area labeled "Paste your code" in the main panel
-2. Copy the code you want to analyze from your project
-3. Paste it into the text area
-4. Click the blue "Analyze Code" button

-The system will now examine your code.
-You'll see a "Analyzing..." message appear while the AI reviews your code.

-### Step 3: Review Your Results

-Once the analysis completes, you'll see several important metrics:

-**Quality Score**: A number from 0 to 10 showing overall code health.
-Higher numbers mean better quality.

-**Coverage Percentage**: Shows how much of your code has test coverage.
-Aim for 75% or higher for production code.

-**Code Issues**: A list of specific problems found in your code, such as:
-- Missing error handling
-- Unused variables
-- Security vulnerabilities

-**Recommendations**: Practical suggestions for improving your code, like:
-- "Consider using const instead of let"
-- "Add error handling"
-- "Use type annotations"

-## Generating Tests for Compliance

-Comprehensive testing is crucial for security compliance.
-Here's how to create tests automatically:

-### Step 1: Navigate to Test Generation

-1. Look for the navigation menu at the top or side of your screen
-2. Click on "Test Engineer" to switch views

-### Step 2: Generate Test Cases

-1. In the code input area, paste the function or code you need to test
-2. Select your testing framework from the dropdown menu (the system supports Jest, Mocha, and other popular frameworks)
-3. Click "Generate Tests"

-Wait for the generation to complete.
-The AI will create comprehensive test cases including:
-- Normal operation tests (happy path)
-- Error scenario tests
-- Edge case handling
-- Input validation tests

-### Step 3: Review and Use Generated Tests

-The generated tests will appear in a new section below.
-You'll see:
-- Test descriptions explaining what each test does
-- Complete test code ready to copy
-- Expected coverage improvement

-Click the "Copy" button to copy all tests to your clipboard, then paste them into your project's test files.

-## Monitoring Code Quality Metrics

-Understanding your code quality metrics helps maintain compliance and security standards.

-### Viewing Your Dashboard

-From the main Quality Engineer page, you'll see several key metrics displayed:

-**Complexity Score**: Measures how difficult your code is to understand and maintain.
-Lower numbers (1-5) are ideal.

-**Maintainability Rating**: Shown as Low, Medium, or High.
-You want "High" for production code.

-**Test Coverage**: The percentage of your code covered by tests.
-Security standards typically require 80% or higher.

-**Code Smells**: The number of potential problem areas found.
-Aim to keep this at zero.

-## Working with Your Repositories

-The Code Page helps you track quality across all your projects.

-### Accessing Repository Information

-1. Click "Code" in the navigation menu
-2. You'll see two main sections:
-   - A table showing individual file quality scores
-   - A list of your connected repositories

-### Understanding the Quality Table

-Each row shows:
-- File name
-- Current quality score (0-100)
-- Number of issues found
-- Last analysis date

-Files with scores below 70 should be prioritized for improvement.

-### Repository Status

-The repository table displays:
-- Repository name
-- Current status (Active or Inactive)
-- Overall quality metrics
-- Last update time

-Active repositories are automatically monitored for quality changes.

-## Managing Your Software Bill of Materials (SBOM)

-While code quality metrics help identify issues, tracking your dependencies is crucial for security compliance.

-### Reviewing Code Dependencies

-When you analyze code, the system identifies:
-- External libraries used
-- Version information
-- Known security vulnerabilities in dependencies
-- Recommended updates

-### Interpreting Security Findings

-Security issues appear in the quality report with severity levels:

-**Critical**: Must be addressed immediately (security vulnerabilities) **Warning**: Should be fixed soon (potential issues) **Info**: Consider for future improvements (best practices)

-## Best Practices for Daily Use

-### Morning Routine

-1. Open the Quality Engineer page
-2. Check for any new security alerts on your repositories
-3. Review the quality scores for files you worked on yesterday
-4. Address any critical issues before starting new work

-### Before Committing Code

-1. Paste your changed code into the analysis tool
-2. Wait for the quality report
-3. Fix any critical or high-priority issues found
-4. Generate tests for new functions
-5. Ensure your coverage percentage hasn't decreased

-### Weekly Reviews

-1. Navigate to the Code Page
-2. Review quality trends across all repositories
-3. Identify files consistently scoring below 70
-4. Schedule time to refactor problem areas
-5. Update dependencies with known security issues

-## Handling Common Scenarios

-### When Analysis Shows Many Issues

-Don't be overwhelmed if your first analysis reveals many problems.
-Focus on:

-1. **Critical security issues first**: Look for anything marked as a security vulnerability
-2. **Quick wins next**: Fix simple issues like unused variables
-3. **Refactor gradually**: Tackle complex maintainability issues in small batches

-### When Tests Fail to Generate

-If test generation doesn't produce results:

-1. Check that your code is valid (no syntax errors)
-2. Ensure you've selected the correct test framework
-3. Try analyzing a smaller section of code
-4. Refresh the page and try again

-### When Quality Scores Seem Low

-Remember that quality scores consider multiple factors.
-To improve:

-1. Add comments explaining complex logic
-2. Break large functions into smaller ones
-3. Add error handling with try-catch blocks
-4. Remove unused code and variables
-5. Add type annotations where possible

-## Getting the Most Value

-### Set Quality Goals

-Establish team standards such as:
-- Minimum quality score of 75 for all new code
-- 80% test coverage requirement
-- Zero critical security issues before deployment

-### Regular Monitoring

-Check your quality metrics:
-- Daily for active development
-- Weekly for maintenance projects
-- Before every release

-### Team Collaboration

-Share your analysis results with your team:
-1. Export quality reports using the "Export Results" button
-2. Discuss issues during code reviews
-3. Track improvement trends over time

-## Tips for Security Compliance

-### Documentation

-Keep records of:
-- Quality analysis results before and after fixes
-- Test coverage improvements
-- Security vulnerability remediation

-### Continuous Improvement

-Use the platform's recommendations to:
-- Learn secure coding practices
-- Identify recurring issues in your code
-- Train junior team members

-### Audit Preparation

-When preparing for security audits:
-1. Run analysis on all production code
-2. Document all critical issues and their resolutions
-3. Ensure test coverage meets audit requirements
-4. Review dependency versions and security status

-## Troubleshooting

-### If Analysis Takes Too Long

-- Try analyzing smaller code sections
-- Check your internet connection
-- Refresh the page if it's been more than 2 minutes

-### If Results Don't Appear

-- Ensure your code doesn't have syntax errors
-- Check that you clicked the correct button
-- Try pasting the code again

-### If You See Error Messages

-Most errors resolve by:
-1. Refreshing the page
-2. Checking your code for syntax errors
-3. Trying again in a few moments

-If errors persist, note the error message you see and contact support.
+This guide will help you understand how to use the platform to improve your code quality and generate tests for your projects.

+## What is OrchestrAI?

+OrchestrAI is a tool that helps you write better code by analyzing your work and automatically creating tests.
+Think of it as having an expert developer looking over your code and suggesting ways to make it better, while also writing tests to make sure everything works correctly.

+## Your First Code Analysis

+### Starting a Code Analysis

+When you first open OrchestrAI, you'll see the main workspace with different sections.
+Here's how to analyze your code for the first time:

+1. **Open the Quality Analysis Section**
+   - Look for the section labeled "AI Quality Engineer" on your screen
+   - You'll see a text area where you can paste your code

+2. **Add Your Code**
+   - Copy the code you want to analyze from your project
+   - Paste it into the text area on the screen
+   - The text area will accept any programming language

+3. **Run the Analysis**
+   - Click the "Analyze Code" button (you'll find it near the text area)
+   - Wait a moment while OrchestrAI examines your code
+   - You'll see a "Analyzing..." message while this happens

+4. **Review Your Results**
+   - Once complete, you'll see several pieces of information:
+     - **Quality Score**: A number showing how well your code is written
+     - **Issues Found**: A list of problems that might need fixing
+     - **Suggestions**: Recommendations for improving your code

+### Understanding Your Quality Score

+Your quality score appears as a number (like "85/100").
+Here's what different scores mean:

+- **90-100**: Excellent!
+Your code follows best practices
+- **75-89**: Good, with some room for improvement
+- **60-74**: Average, consider addressing the suggestions
+- **Below 60**: Needs attention, review the issues carefully

+## Generating Tests Automatically

+### Creating Test Cases

+After analyzing your code, you can have OrchestrAI create tests for you:

+1. **Choose Your Test Framework**
+   - Look for the dropdown menu labeled "Test Framework"
+   - Select the testing tool you use in your project (like Jest or Mocha)

+2. **Start Test Generation**
+   - Click the "Generate Tests" button
+   - OrchestrAI will create test cases based on your code
+   - Wait for the "Generating..." message to disappear

+3. **View Your Tests**
+   - The generated tests will appear in a new section
+   - You'll see complete test code ready to use
+   - Each test includes a description of what it checks

+4. **Use the Tests**
+   - Click the "Copy" button to copy all the test code
+   - Paste the tests into your project's test files
+   - Run them in your project to verify everything works

+## Working with Multiple Files

+### Analyzing a Whole Project

+You can analyze multiple files at once to get a complete picture:

+1. **Upload Your Files**
+   - Look for the "Upload" button or file upload area
+   - Select multiple files from your computer
+   - Supported file types include JavaScript, TypeScript, and others

+2. **Review All Files**
+   - Each uploaded file appears in a list
+   - Click on any file name to see its individual analysis
+   - The overall quality score reflects all files combined

+3. **Compare Files**
+   - See which files have the highest quality scores
+   - Identify files that need the most improvement
+   - Focus your efforts on the files with lower scores

+## Understanding Code Issues

+### Reading Issue Reports

+When OrchestrAI finds problems, it explains them in simple terms:

+- **Missing Error Handling**: Your code should handle situations when things go wrong
+- **Unused Variables**: You've created variables but never use them
+- **Code Complexity**: Parts of your code are difficult to understand and should be simplified
+- **Missing Tests**: Areas of your code that don't have any tests

+### Fixing Issues

+For each issue, OrchestrAI provides:

+1. **What's Wrong**: A clear description of the problem
+2. **Where It Is**: The line number where the issue appears
+3. **How to Fix It**: Specific suggestions for resolving the issue

+## Improving Your Code Quality

+### Following Suggestions

+OrchestrAI provides actionable suggestions like:

+1. **Add Type Annotations**
+   - Makes your code clearer and prevents errors
+   - Helps other developers understand your code

+2. **Simplify Complex Functions**
+   - Break large functions into smaller ones
+   - Makes your code easier to test and maintain

+3. **Add Error Handling**
+   - Prepare for situations when things don't go as planned
+   - Makes your application more reliable

+### Tracking Your Progress

+As you make improvements:

+1. **Re-analyze After Changes**
+   - Paste your updated code back into the analysis area
+   - Click "Analyze Code" again
+   - See how your quality score improves

+2. **Watch Your Score Grow**
+   - Each fix typically raises your score
+   - Aim to get your score above 85 for good quality code

+## Exporting Your Results

+### Saving Your Analysis

+You can save your results for future reference:

+1. **Generate a Report**
+   - Click the "Generate Report" button
+   - OrchestrAI creates a detailed document of your analysis

+2. **Download the Report**
+   - Click the "Download Report" link that appears
+   - Save it to your computer
+   - Share it with your team if needed

+### Sharing Results

+You can share your quality analysis with teammates:

+1. **Export Results**
+   - Click the "Export Results" button
+   - Choose your preferred format
+   - Save or email the exported file

+## Tips for Best Results

+### Getting Accurate Analysis

+To get the most helpful feedback:

+1. **Analyze Complete Functions**
+   - Include whole functions or components, not just snippets
+   - This gives OrchestrAI better context

+2. **One File at a Time for Beginners**
+   - Start by analyzing individual files
+   - Once comfortable, move to analyzing multiple files

+3. **Regular Analysis**
+   - Analyze your code frequently as you work
+   - Catch issues early before they become bigger problems

+### Making the Most of Test Generation

+For the best generated tests:

+1. **Choose the Right Framework**
+   - Make sure you select the test framework your project uses
+   - This ensures the tests work correctly in your project

+2. **Review Generated Tests**
+   - Read through the tests to understand what they check
+   - Modify them if needed for your specific requirements

+3. **Run Tests Immediately**
+   - After copying tests to your project, run them right away
+   - This confirms they work correctly

+## Common Questions

+### What to Do When Analysis Takes Too Long

+If the analysis seems stuck:

+1. Try analyzing a smaller piece of code first
+2. Check your internet connection
+3. Refresh the page and try again

+### When Test Generation Doesn't Work

+If tests don't generate properly:

+1. Make sure you've selected the correct test framework
+2. Verify your code is complete and properly formatted
+3. Try generating tests for a simpler function first

+### Understanding Error Messages

+If you see an error message:

+1. Read the message carefully—it often tells you what went wrong
+2. Check that your code is valid and can run
+3. Try the action again after making corrections

 ## Next Steps

 Now that you understand the basics:

-1. **Practice with sample code**: Try analyzing code you know has issues to see how the system identifies them
-2. **Establish your workflow**: Integrate quality checks into your daily development routine
-3. **Track your progress**: Monitor how your quality scores improve over time
-4. **Share with your team**: Help others adopt these security and quality practices

-Remember: improving code quality is a journey, not a destination.
-Use these tools regularly, and you'll see steady improvements in your code's security, maintainability, and compliance with industry standards.
+1. **Practice with Simple Code First**
+   - Start with a small function from your project
+   - Get comfortable with the analysis process

+2. **Gradually Increase Complexity**
+   - Once confident, analyze larger pieces of code
+   - Work up to analyzing entire files

+3. **Make It Part of Your Workflow**
+   - Analyze code before submitting it for review
+   - Generate tests as you write new features
+   - Use OrchestrAI regularly to maintain high code quality

+Remember, OrchestrAI is here to help you become a better developer.
+Take your time learning the features, and don't hesitate to experiment with different types of code and analysis options!